Now Live: Easier Online License Applications and Renewals!

 Wis.
-Stat. § 440.08 (2), the required renewal date for the Chiropractic credential is 12/14/even years.
+Stat. § 440.08 (2), the required renewal date for the Chiropractic credential is 12/15/ each even-numbered year.
 Should you receive your initial credential in the months leading up to this date, you are still required to renew your license by the statutorily defined date.

 The Board may grant a temporary permit to practice chiropractic to any chiropractor, who files an application prescribed by the Board, pays the required fee, has a chiropractic license in good standing in another jurisdiction, and has no disciplinary action pending in connection with any chiropractic license the applicant holds.